Machine Space I: Weak exponentials and quantification over compact spaces: Machine space

-In fact, we can say more.
-It is known that lack of exponential objects is related to the fact that quotients are not stable under pullback (see \cite{day1970topological}).
-We have the following following result. \begin{proposition} If $\overline{q} \times X\colon \Sigma^{\Sigma^G} \to \O X \times X$ is a quotient map, then $\O X$ (with the Scott topology) is the exponential $\Sigma^X$. \end{proposition} \begin{proof} Consider the following diagram.
+In fact, we can say more (see \autoref{rem:nondet}).
+It is known that the lack of exponential objects is related to the fact that quotients are not stable under products (see \cite{day1970topological}).
+We have the following result.
+(This result requires us to assume $X$ is spatial and that we are in the category of topological spaces, though it is still useful for intuition.
+But see also \autoref{rem:exponential_section_presheaf}.) \begin{prop} If $\overline{q} \times X\colon \Sigma^{\Sigma^G} \to \O X \times X$ is a quotient map, then $\O X$ (with the Scott topology) is the exponential $\Sigma^X$. \end{prop} \begin{proof} Consider the following diagram.

 Here $\ev$ is defined as the evaluation map from the exponential of the underlying sets.
-It is continuous since the composite $\evweak = \ev \circ (q \times X)$ is continuous and $\overline{q} \times X$ is a quotient map.
+It is continuous since the composite $\evweak = \ev \circ (\overline{q} \times X)$ is continuous and $\overline{q} \times X$ is a quotient map.

 If $h \colon A \times X \to \Sigma$ then by the weak universal property of $\evweak$ we have a map $h'\colon A \to \Sigma^{\Sigma^G}$ making the diagram commute.
 Then $h'' = \overline{q}h'$ satisfies the condition needed for the weak universal property of $\ev\colon \O X \times X \to \Sigma$ to hold.
 Moreover, it is unique since we have uniqueness on the underlying sets by the universal property of the exponential in $\Set$.
 Thus, $\O X$ satisfies the universal property of the exponential $\Sigma^X$, as required. \end{proof}